-Our gut is full of “good”and friendly bacteria that help us properly break down and digest our food.
+Our gut is full of “good” and friendly bacteria that help us properly break down and digest our food.
 They help keep our gut in check and prevent ‘bad’ bacteria from overgrowth.
-Unfortunately, these friendly bacteria can be depleted and disrupted by taking antibiotics, steroids, acid-blocking medications, eating a poor diet, and many other factors.
-Taking a highly concentrated dose (25-100 billion units a day) of probiotics on a daily basis can help you regain a healthy balance of bacteria in your gut.
+Unfortunately, these friendly bacteria can be depleted and disrupted by taking antibiotics,1 steroids, acid-blocking medications, eating a poor diet, and many other factors.
+Taking a highly concentrated dose (25-100 billion units a day) of probiotics on a daily basis, as a leaky gut supplement, can help you regain a healthy balance of bacteria in your gut.

 3. Digestive Enzymes

-Digestive enzymes are plant or microbial-based supplements that support the breakdown, absorption, and utilization of macronutrients.
+Digestive enzymes are plant or microbial-based supplements for leaky gut that support the breakdown, absorption, and utilization of macronutrients.
 Taken with meals, they work with the body’s own reduced supply of enzymes to achieve maximum digestion and support intestinal repair mechanisms.

 4. Betaine Hydrochloric Acid (HCL)